 - invested at least $1 million in the old facility

 - invested fewer than $1 million, but 100% of the investment was in the old facility

 - increased employment by 10 employees or 10% over the previous 12-month average

 Before you make any investments towards this tax credit, you need to pre-certify with your local enterprise zone administrator.
-However, if you invested before January 1, 2012, you do not need to pre-certify.

 Once you determine that your business is in an enterprise zone, there are three steps to claim this tax credit.